Saikat Chakrabarti: Early life and career

-Political career
+Political career and policy positions

 Bernie Sanders campaign and Brand New Congress

 In 2015, Chakrabarti joined the early stages of U.S. Senator Bernie Sanders's presidential campaign.
 Of that decision, Chakrabarti told Rolling Stone, "I wasn't entirely sure he had all the right solutions but I knew he was talking about the right problems."

-Chakrabarti became the Sanders campaign's Director of Organizing Technology and was part of the effort that created technology for grassroots supporters to collaborate on organizing events.
+Chakrabarti became the Sanders campaign's director of organizing technology and was part of the effort that created technology for grassroots supporters to collaborate on organizing events.
 Together with Sheena Pakanati, he developed a messaging tool called Spoke which was released under the MIT license.
 The software helped volunteers find other volunteers who lived nearby and helped coordinate "millions" of volunteers to call into battleground states, multiplying the effort of local volunteers and staff.
 Chakrabarti's technological edge is credited with being "a major component in the success of Sanders' presidential run".

-During the Sanders campaign Chakrabarti worked closely with Alexandra Rojas and Corbin Trent to stage campaign events around the country.
+During the Sanders campaign, Chakrabarti worked closely with Alexandra Rojas and Corbin Trent to stage campaign events around the country.
 Chakrabarti told Rolling Stone that he often heard voters express strong concerns about Congress: "people would say, 'How's he going to get anything done?
-We just saw what Congress did to Obama for the last eight years, they’re gonna do the same thing to Bernie.'"
+We just saw what Congress did to Obama for the last eight years, they're gonna do the same thing to Bernie.'"
 As a result, in the spring of 2016, Chakrabarti (together with Rojas and Trent) co-founded the Brand New Congress political action committee, to recruit 400 new candidates for Congress.
 Chakrabarti told Rachel Maddow in 2016, the goal was to have unified fundraising of small donors modeled on the Sanders campaign in hopes of politicians who work for their voters rather than spend their time seeking donations.
-The group received many applications and recruited 12 candidates, of whom only Alexandria Ocasio-Cortez won a seat in Congress.
+The group received many applications and recruited 12 candidates, of whom Alexandria Ocasio-Cortez won a seat in Congress.